batzner/conway-game-of-life/README.md

 ## Limitations

-- The browser window should have a minimum height of 540px for the menus to be fully visible.
+The browser window should have a minimum height of 540px for the menus to be fully visible.
-- In Firefox, the dashed outline of the game area is displaced at the lower and right edges.
-This is due to the Firefox outline descendants bug: [https://bugzilla.mozilla.org/show_bug.cgi?id=687311](https://bugzilla.mozilla.org/show_bug.cgi?id=687311)